 If you have yet to warm up to the idea of delegation, consider the business results.
 A study by Gallup revealed that business with leaders “high in delegator talent” grew 112% higher than those without.
 In other words, if you want to be successful in your new role, learning how to effectively delegate is going to be an essential part of long-term success for both yourself and your team.

 Below are three best practices to support you in having those delegation conversations.

-#1: Manage Your To Do List
+#1: Manage Your To-Do List

 The first step for you as a new manager is to look at your to-do list.
-Chances are there are still some things you're holding onto because either you love doing it, no one else knows how, or you don't trust anyone to do it correctly.
-No matter what, if this job is not central to achieving your goals or supporting your team, it is no longer the best use of your time.
+Chances are there are still some things you're holding onto because either you love doing it, no one else knows how to do it, or you don't trust anyone to do it correctly.
+No matter what, if this task or responsibility is not central to achieving your goals or supporting your team, it is no longer the best use of your time.
 No matter how much you love it or how good you are at doing it.

 #2: Create a Common Language

 In the FIERCE DELEGATION PROGRAM we use the analogy of a tree to represent the four levels you can delegate a project: leaf, branch, trunk, and root.
-These levels help give a common language to teams so that everyone has a mutual understanding of the decision making process on any given project.
-Having a defined language is important because oftentimes when we delegate there can be misunderstanding about what projects your direct report needs to keep you in the loop on and what responsibilities they can act on autonomously.
+At the leaf level, there is a high level of autonomy to make a decision, and the level of autonomy decreases with each level.
+A root level task may be one where your direct reports will need your input before making a decision, or they may be tasks that you’ve decided not to delegate.
+These levels help give a common language to teams so that everyone has a mutual understanding of the decision-making process on any given project.
+Having a defined language around delegation is important because it prevents misunderstandings about where you need to be kept in the loop on projects and where they can act autonomously.

-#3: Help Your Team Partner
+#3: Help Your Team Partner Up